Tsai-Chun Huang

 The second property of pliable logic is the sequence that is generated by a pleating action to create pleated forms.
 There are two types of sequences, the first is modelled on ‘think-speak-write’, Sarat Maharaj’s interpretation of Janis Jefferies’ creative route, as a model to show how this study connects various aspects of research together; the second is a helical sequence borrowed from an action research methodology and describes the analysis of one project cycle to the progression of the whole research.

-Pliable Logic research cycle
+Pliable Logic Element 3

 • Plica ex plica